 Welcome to our Holiday Thanksgiving and Christmas Dinner Planner Page!
 Also grab your free Thanksgiving planner printables and name cards and even a game for your guests!
 Go get these over on our FREE Printables page.
 Get some tips and ideas on how to make thanksgiving less stressful!

-Tips for Less Stress For Thanksgiving & Christmas Dinner This Year and Plenty of Holiday Dinner Ideas
+Tips for Less Stress for Thanksgiving & Christmas Dinner and Plenty of Holiday Dinner Ideas and Recipes

 So how do we have a stress free Thanksgiving and Christmas dinner?
 Here are a few simple tips to have a more enjoyable holiday meal.

 1. PLAN AHEAD – While planning the Thanksgiving meal, do you plan who is going to help?
 Instead of doing it all yourself, recruit your family to help.
 Not only will the work go faster, it’s more fun working together.
 Make a list of what needs done before everyone arrives.
 Give everyone something to do and assign things that are age appropriate to the children.
 Before you know it, the leftovers will be wrapped in foil and everyone will have had a great time.